 Eroding Self Confidence & Chronic Illness

-Chronic illness can erode confidence in ways that are hard to name.
-The body that once felt reliable begins to feel unpredictable, and plans that once felt simple now require calculation and backup options.
-Each canceled commitment and each symptom flare can chip away at the sense of competence that used to come naturally.
+They don’t really tell you about the doubt.
+The lingering thoughts bouncing in your head, whether you are doing the right treatment, with the right physicians, or if this is somehow all my fault.
+The second guessing would be fine if it just ended with two guesses, but this rumination has the ability to stay up all night.
+Chronic illness can erode confidence in ways that are hard to name, but everyone in this tribe understands without saying a word.
+The once reliable body begins to feel unpredictable, and plans that once felt simple now require calculation and backup options.
+Each canceled commitment and each symptom flare or infection can chip away at the sense of competence that used to come naturally.
 Over time, self doubt can settle in, shaping how we see our worth, our productivity, and our place in the world.
-Rebuilding confidence while living with ongoing symptoms often means redefining strength, honoring effort over outcome, and learning to trust ourselves in smaller, steadier ways.
+Rebuilding confidence while living with ongoing symptoms often means redefining strength, honoring effort over outcome, and learning to trust ourselves in smaller ways.
 Confidence may no longer come from how much we can do in a day, but from how honestly we meet the limits of our bodies and still choose to participate in our lives.
+Our lives persist imperfectly, but the free will to refine the passage through this maze is a skill we never want to let go of.

 Dr. Jeffrey Bone